CesarNasr/ClothesStoreAndroidApp/README.md

 For future projects, I plan to get for comfortable with Compose UI and start using it instead of the traditional XML layouts and Databinding.
 Thank you for understanding.

-Technologies and Languages used :
+SDKs and Languages used :
 - Kotlin
 - Android SDK

 Jetpack Library
-- Coroutines and flows (especilly for room database)
+- Coroutines, StateFlow and Flow (especilly for room database)
 - Navigation Component Architecture
 - Safe Args
 - ViewModels
-- LiveData
 - Data binding

 Architecures and patterns :